skip to Main Content

 As part of ANGARI’s Coastal Ocean Explorers: Sharks education program, students and teachers from Independence Middle School’s SciQuest Academy came onboard R/V ANGARI to work alongside scientists from Florida International University’s (FIU) College of Arts, Sciences & Education to learn about and participate in local shark research.
 Students excitedly learned about specialized shark research methods scientists utilize, including fishing with drumlines, baited remote underwater video systems (BRUVS) and shark workup procedures.

 Over the course of the day, student teams successfully deployed and recovered drumlines, catching a nurse shark (Ginglymostoma cirratum) and a sharpnose shark (Rhizoprionodon terraenovae)!
 The students participated in hands-on fieldwork and assisted scientists with the shark workup, including collecting tissue samples by taking a fin clip, attaching a unique numbered tag for identification, measuring the fork, precaudal and stretch total lengths, and sexing the shark by determining the presence of claspers.
-Before safely releasing the nurse shark, students and teachers examined the shark’s dermal denticles along its rough skin!
+Before safely releasing the nurse shark, students and teachers examined the shark’s dermal denticles that give it its rough skin!

 In addition to drumlining, the students learned how to use BRUVS to collect data on a variety of marine life.
 After deploying and recovering the BRUVS in Lake Worth Lagoon, the students watched the collected footage and identified any observed species.
 The footage showed groups of jacks and catfish lingering around the bait cage until a great barracuda, known as a top predator, approached.
 These behaviors demonstrated the dynamics between predator and prey in our waters.
-Data recorded and collected by the scientists and students during this expedition are important contributions to projects like the Global FinPrint Project and the National Oceanic and Atmospheric Administration’s (NOAA) Cooperative Shark Tagging Program (NOAA CSTP).
+Data recorded and collected by the scientists and students during this expedition are important contributions to projects like the Global FinPrint Project and the National Oceanic and Atmospheric Administration’s Cooperative Shark Tagging Program (NOAA CSTP).

 CHIEF SCIENTIST